__________________________________________________________________

 and breathed into his nostrils the breath of life;

-NÈPHISH in Hebrew, but PSÝCHE in Greek.
-Psalms 16:10 is quoted in
+Soul is NÈPHISH in Hebrew and PSÝCHE in Greek.
+Psalm 16:10 is in Acts 2:27,

-the soul is spirit it can leave the body; the Bible gives proof of this in
+Because the soul is spirit, it can leave the body.
+The Bible has proof of this, in

 Then he stretched himself upon the child three times, and cried out

-to the LORD, ‘O LORD my God, let this child’s life (NÈPHISH: soul)
+to the LORD, ‘O LORD my God, let this child’s soul (NÈPHISH: soul)

 Matt.
 10:28,